justinsuen/chartesian/README.md

 ![source index]

 To preview, a user can click on the individual rows to retrieve the desired table.

-![source preview]

 To upload, the user can navigate using the sidebar.
 The upload page supports JSON, CSV, and TSV files through selecting or drag and drop.

 ![source drop]

-![source form preview]

 To build charts, navigate to the create chart page.
 From here, users can select a source to use using the dropdown menu.
 The attributes will be loaded once the user selects a source.
 Then, users can drag and drop their desired attributes to the drop zones.